Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ### We're similar weights (within 40kg)

 Choose firmness for the heavier partner.
-A standard mattress works — no need for half-half.
-Example: 65kg and 95kg partners → Level 9 (Firmer) works for both.
+A standard mattress works — no need for full half-half.
+Example: 65kg and 85kg partners → start at Level 11 (Firmer), then choose the model that gives the lighter person the right cushioning.

 ### We have very different weights (40kg+ difference)